ivankruchkoff/google-authenticator/readme.txt

 4. Google Authenticator app on Android

 == Changelog ==

+= 0.37 =
+* The plugin now supports "relaxed mode" when authenticating.
+If selected, codes from 4 minutes before and 4 minutes after will work.
+30 seconds before and after is still the default setting.

 = 0.36 =
 * Bugfix, now an App password can only be used for XMLRPC/APP-Request logins.